In this DIY tutorial, I show you how to make a DIY epoxy resin river table using live edge wood. Also, learn various tips and techniques.

 - Features embedded objects in epoxy resin.

-- Made with sinker cypress wood.
+- Made with live edge sinker cypress wood.

 For starters, it contains blue resin glow powder to make the resin river glow in the dark with no lights.